jay86cn/techui-toolkit/README.md

 - [ayin-color](https://github.com/ayin86)
 - [ayin-lessmixins](https://github.com/ayin86/ayin-lessmixins)

-Please send the screenshot of stars after lighting up and your github account name to ayin86cn@gmail.com to get a free license.
+Please send the information below to ayin86cn@gmail.com to get a free license.

+- Screenshot of stars after lighting up
+- Your github account name
+- Company name or personal name
+- The contact info in the license, such as email

 -----
 ## ▶️Preview and video intro